-FY 17 funds were used to perform channel surveys and dredge the inlet using the Government Dredge Currituck.
+FY 18 funds were used to perform channel surveys and dredge the inlet using the Government Dredge Currituck.
 Funds were adequate to maintain to authorized channel depth by dredging twice per year.
-FY 18 funds being used to perform condition surveys and maintain the inlet and portions of Wills Hole Thorofare with the Currituck.
-The funding historically provided for this project proves a good return on investment since minimal funding can be used efficiently to maintain the channel.
-Sand dredged is beneficially used by placing it back in the nearshore system in support of the New York District's federal shore protection project to the north.
+No FY19 funds were provided for maintenance dredging in the regular O&M budget.
+Funds were allocated in the FY19 Work Plan and are being used to perform condition surveys and maintain the inlet and portions of Wills Hole Thorofare with the Currituck.
+The funding historically provided for this project and use of the Government Dredge proves to be a good return on investment since minimal funding can be used efficiently to maintain the channel.
+Sand dredged is beneficially used by placing it back in the nearshore system in support of the New York District's federal shore protection project to the north of the inlet.